AlphaBeta1906/flask-cms-admin/README.md

    ```
    get blogs categorize by tags and if page query is not none it will return 10 blogs per page else it will return all blogs categorize by tags

+well,all api endpoint is GET method,because all endpoint that needed admin permision is only can be accesed by login

 ## Creating content
 if you want to start creating content you need login first wich by default the route is `/login`,and then you need to inserting username and password you make when running command `add_admin`,after the login success you can start writing content by clicking `new blog` button

-note: in this project the default editor is tinymce,but maybe you can change later whatever you want
+note: in this project the default editor is tinymce,but maybe you can change later whatever you(want of course with some additional configuration)